yael1019/022023-ph2-03-information-flow/README.md

 4. Explain inverse data flow in your own words.

 ## Demo: Karaoke
+Deliverables:
-- display songs and singers in list; import data at the lowest level it's needed
+- display songs and singers in lists; import data at the lowest level it's needed
-- set state in songList to toggle between singing and not singing (color)
+- set state of singer in singerList to toggle between singing and not singing (add microphone emoji)
+- then, make the "now playing" component functional; you have to lift state to accomplish that